Oclemy/SQLiteTableView/README.md

 # Android SQLite TableView

-How to save,retrieve and bind SQLite database data to a TableView.Visit http://camposha.info for more.
+How to save,retrieve and bind SQLite database data to a TableView.
+The full tutorial for this example is located at http://camposha.info/source/android-sqlite-tableview-insertselectshow.

 ## Overview
-- Insert to SQLite
+- Insert to SQLite database.
 - Retrieve from SQLite
 - Bind to TableView